 Once you have assigned your formative to your class, you can grade your students’ work by clicking the View Responses tab at the top

 Click on the individual answer for each student.
 Answers not yet graded are denoted by a gray bar.
 (Once you score the response, the bar will change color according to your score threshold settings.)

 You can grade each student’s paper according to the rubric you create.
 Simply click on the appropriate level for each criterion and it will automatically calculate the points!

 As always, you can add instant or delayed feedback to your students by scrolling to the bottom of the grading screen and clicking on the send message “now” or “when I close this assignment” buttons.

-Students will be able to view which levels they have achieved by clicking the Rubric icon under the question's score:
+Students will be able to view which levels they have achieved, as well as the scores by clicking the Rubric icon under the question's score

 If you would like to know more about passing grades back via Google Classroom, check out our help article!